Summary Information For: AAV5, FIX-Padua, Hemgenix, NCT03569891 (Phase III, Hope-B Trial)

 • All the pts. discontinued immune suppression for elevations in aminotransferase levels between day 85 and day 170 after treatment

-• As published here7, only a minor reduction of the transgene expression might be associated with ALT elevation as the mean FIX activity among 9/11 pts. that were treated with glucocorticoids and peaked at 22.2±10.1% before glucocorticoid treatment, was 17.1±8.1% before
+• Only a minor reduction of the transgene expression might be associated with ALT elevation as the mean FIX activity among 9/11 pts. that were treated with glucocorticoids and peaked at 22.2±10.1% before glucocorticoid treatment, was 17.1±8.1% before glucocorticoid treatment, and 17.9±10.6% at 2 weeks after glucocorticoid treatment.

 • The mean FIX activity in the 11 pts. with elevated ALT levels was 21.6±11.8%, 20.3±11.5%, and1 8.1±9.1% at 6, 12, and 18 months after treatment